krzysztofreczek/go-structurizr/README.md

 s := scraper.NewScraper(config)
 ```

-Having a scraper instantiated, you can register a set of rules that will allow the scraper to identify the components to include in the output structure.
+After creating a scraper instance, you can register rules that will allow it to identify components to include in the output structure.

 Each rule consists of:
-* Set of package regexp's - only types in a package matching at least one of the package regexp's will be processed
+- A set of package regular expressions: Only types in a package matching at least one of the regular expressions will be processed.
-* Name regexp - only type of name matching regexp will be processed
+- A name regular expression: Only types whose names match the regular expression will be processed.
-* Apply function - function that produces `model.Info` describing the component included in the scraped structure.
+- An apply function: A function that produces `model.Info` describing the component to include in the scraped structure.

 ```go
 r, err := scraper.NewRule().